-China February exports tumble the most in three years, slowdown worries deepen
+China February exports tumble the most in three years, heighten global slowdown fears

 BEIJING (Reuters) - China’s exports tumbled the most in three years in February while imports fell for a third straight month, pointing to a further slowdown in the economy despite a spate of support measures.

+While seasonal factors may have been at play, the shockingly weak readings from the world’s largest trading nation added to worries about a global slowdown, a day after the European Central Bank slashed growth forecasts for the region.

+Asian stock markets and U.S. futures extended early losses after the data.
+Chinese stocks sank over 3 percent.[MKTS/GLOB]

-Global investors and China’s major trading partners are closely watching to see how quickly its economy is cooling after growth slowed to a near 30-year-low in 2018.
+Global investors and China’s major trading partners are closely watching Beijing’s policy reactions as economic growth cools from last year’s 28-year low.

-February exports fell 20.7 percent from a year earlier, the largest decline since February 2016, customs data showed on Friday.

-Economists polled by Reuters had expected a 4.8 percent drop after January’s 9.1 percent rise.
+February exports fell 20.7 percent from a year earlier, the largest decline since February 2016, customs data showed.
+Economists polled by Reuters had expected a 4.8 percent drop after January’s unexpected 9.1 percent jump.

+“Today’s trade figures reinforce our view that China’s trade recession has started to emerge,” Raymond Yeung, Greater China chief economist at ANZ, wrote in a note.

+“Chinese exports already registered negative growth in December.
+The strong figures in January were not reliable due to distortions from the Lunar New Year holiday period.”

 Imports fell 5.2 percent from a year earlier, worse than analysts’ forecasts for a 1.4 percent fall and widening from January’s 1.5 percent drop.
+Imports of major commodities fell across the board.

 That left the country with a trade surplus of $4.12 billion for the month, much smaller than forecasts of $26.38 billion.